gags-hg/TodoListApplication/README.md

 # TodoListApplication
 # This is TodoList Application by using React.js and Springboot
-Hi 👋, I'm Suprakash Mandal
+Hi 👋, I'm Gagan G

 #To run this application
 ----------------------